 On March 4, 2015, I had the privilege of keynoting the National Youth At Risk Conference for the second time.
-In meeting with many of the participants who attended the keynote and my follow-up session, as well as what I’ve observed in my visits to schools around the country and in feedback from educators worldwide, I am dismayed to see that we are still, in general, looking for a bigger hammer for dealing with discipline problems and academic failure.
+In meeting with many of the participants who attended the keynote and my follow-up session, as well as what I’ve observed in my visits to schools around the country and in feedback from educators worldwide, I am dismayed to see that when it comes to student behavior, we are still, in general, looking for a bigger hammer for dealing with discipline problems and academic failure.

 The following excerpt comes from Chapter 17, ”Behavioral Safety: Discipline and Cooperation,“ from Creating Emotionally Safe Schools © Deerfield Beach, FL: Health Communications, Inc., 2001).
 This material was copied and adapted taken from the final draft of the manuscript and may vary slightly from the final publication.
 All resources are listed in the online bibliography of this book.

 “I was always the ring leader of my groups of friends.
 Instead of reeling me back in, teachers waged a war with me, and I, being stubborn and strong-willed, did not give in.
 In the end, we all ended up losing.”—Cori Jennings

 “Never underestimate the power of a child’s need to safe face.”—Middle school teacher

 The window of what is considered to be acceptable can be remarkably narrow in a school setting, and students who have trouble living up to academic, social or behavioral expectations can quickly find themselves on a pretty slippery slide.
 Many children who are identified as behavior problems, some as early as kindergarten, experience similar patterns in school.